dan-wiki/dan-wiki.github.io/_posts/2021-07-07-Growing-Cannabis.md

 1. Everything going forward happens in the tent
 1. Throughout the whole process ensure the light is \"18 away.
 This was the recommendation for the light used for these notes, but consult the light\'s manual.
-1. Normal watering is 500ml daily from auto-watering system, which is about a 2 minute set drip
+1. Normal watering is a half-gallon daily from auto-watering system, which is about a 2 minute set drip, but you can simulate by pumping into a container to measure
-1. On Sunday and Wednesday, in addition to the standard daily watering, open the tent and add a 500ml water bottle of the current solution\# to the soil
+1. On Sunday and Wednesday, instead (or sometimes in addition to) standard daily watering, open the tent and add a gallon of the current solution\# to the soil
 1. Use the hydrometer to ensure that the soil is not too wet or that PH is not incorrect
     1. Adjust accordingly for either.
 You may have to buy a PH Up and Down solution pack, which is readily available online or in gardening centers
     1. Maintain a pH of 5.6 to 6.8 to prevent nutrient lockout and reduce stress on plants
 1. Once the plant has two sets of leaves, place under more intense light 1000W equivalent LED with just the vegetation lighting setting on.
 1. Ensure that all fans are turned on and that the temperature is 70-80F during the day and 65-75F at night.
 The humidity should be between 55-70%.
 1. The first leaves will start to wither as they are overtaken by new growth.
 Replant at this point in a 5 gallon grow bag using the potting soil per the shopping list
-1. Water normally each day until the soil is moist throughout
+1. Auto-water normally each day until the soil is moist throughout
-1. Once the plant is about a foot tall, replant in a 10 gallon grow bag
+1. Once the plant is about a foot tall, replant in a 10 gallon grow bag or just stick with the 5 gallon.
+It varies by plant breed and tent size.
 1. Continue with the vegetation feed schedule and lighting until the plant is half-way up in the tent with respect to the highest possible position of the light.
 When the bloom phase starts, it will shoot up quickly